 /*+ NO_USE_DAS ( [ @queryblock ] tablespec ) */

--- The `NO_USE_DAS` hint tells the optimizer not to perform dynamic adaptive sampling on table t1, but instead to execute the query based on existing statistics.
+-- The `NO_USE_DAS` hint instructs the optimizer to not perform dynamic adaptive sampling on table t1, but instead to execute the query based on the existing statistics.

 SELECT /*+ NO_USE_DAS(t1) */ * FROM t1 WHERE column1 < 50;

-The USE_COLUMN_TABLE hint specifies to use columnar scanning for the specified table object.
-If columnar storage is not enabled for the table, this hint is ineffective.
+The USE_COLUMN_TABLE hint specifies to use columnar scanning for table objects.
+For tables that have not enabled columnar storage, using the USE_COLUMN_TABLE hint is ineffective.

 Syntax